The Picard group of the compactified universal Jacobian: introduction

 \begin{theoremalpha} The pull-back map $\Psi_d^*:\Cl(\ov{J}_{d,g})\to \Pic(\pdb)$ induced by the natural map $\Psi_d:\pdb\to \ov{J}_{d,g}$ fits into a commutative diagram with exact rows

 such that: \begin{enumerate}[(i)] \item the map $\beta_d$ is an isomorphism; \item the map $\alpha_d$ satisfies

 \end{enumerate} \end{theoremalpha}

 It is likely that the same techniques used in this paper could lead to the computation of the Picard group of the degree-$d$ compactified universal Jacobian stack $\ov{{\mathcal Jac}}_{d,g,n}$ over the stack $\ov{\mathcal{M}}_{g,n}$ of $n$-pointed stable curves of genus $g$ constructed in \cite{melo2} and of the universal vector bundle over $\mgb$ constructed in \cite{Pan}.
-We plan to come back to these two problems in a near future.
+We plan to come back to these problems in a near future.

 The paper is organized as follows.
-In Section \ref{S:prelimi}, we summarize the known properties of the stacks $\pdtb$ and $\pdb$, including a description as quotients stacks, as well as the properties of their moduli scheme $\ov{J}_{d,g}$, including its construction as a GIT quotient (see \ref{desc-stacks} and \ref{des-quot-stacks}).
-Moreover, we recall some basic facts about the Picard group of a stack (see \ref{Pic-stack}) and how to construct natural line bundles on moduli stacks by using the determinant of cohomology and the Deligne pairing (see \ref{sec-determinant}).
+In Section \ref{S:prelimi}, we summarize the known properties of the stacks $\pdtb$ and $\pdb$ as well as the properties of their moduli scheme $\ov{J}_{d,g}$ (see \ref{desc-stacks}).
+Moreover, we recall some basic facts about the Picard group of a stack and how to construct natural line bundles on moduli stacks by using the determinant of cohomology and the Deligne pairing (see \ref{Pic-stack}).
 Finally, we recall the computation of the Picard group of the stack $\mgb$ of stable curves of genus $g$ by Harer and Arbarello-Cornalba (see \ref{sec-pic-mg}).
 In Section \ref{S:bound-div}, we describe the boundary divisors of $\pdtb$ and we explain how they are related to the pull-back of the boundary divisors of $\mgb$.
 In Section \ref{S:indip-bound}, we show that the line bundles on $\pdtb$ associated to the boundary divisors are linearly independent.
 In Section \ref{S:taut-lb}, we introduce the tautological line bundles on $\pdtb$ and we study the relations among them.
 In Section \ref{S:comp-Pic}, we compare the Picard groups of $\pdt$ and of $\pd$ using the Leray's spectral sequence associated to the rigidification map $\nu_d:\pdt\to \pd$.
 Moreover, we compute the order of the $\Gm$-gerbe $\nu_d$ in the Brauer group of $\pd$.
 In Section \ref{S:Pic-rigid}, we compute the Picard group of $\pd$ using the fibration $\Phi_d:\pd\to \mg$.
-Moreover, in Lemma \ref{L:Xi-theta}, we determine the relation between the line bundle $\Xi$ and the universal theta divisor.
-In Section \ref{S:rel-modspace}, we compare the Picard group of $\pd$ with the divisor class group of its moduli scheme $\ov{J}_{d,g}$.
+Moreover, we investigate the relation between the line bundle $\Xi$ and the universal theta divisor (see \ref{S:rela-theta}) and we prove that the pull-back via the Abel-Jacobi map provides an isomorphism between the Picard groups of $\pdt$ and of the $d$-th symmetric product of the universal curve $\M_{g,1}\to \M_g$, when $d>2g-2$ (see \ref{S:univ-sym}).
+In Section \ref{S:rel-modspace}, we compare the Picard group of $\pdb$ with the divisor class group of its moduli scheme $\ov{J}_{d,g}$.